crazy-canux/arguspy/README.rst

 pyMonitoringPlugins
 ===================

-pyMonitoringPluginsingPlugins is pure python code.
+pyMonitoringPlugins is pure python code.

 It's a API packge for monitoring plugins, like nagios or icinga.